 What are the best AHAs?

 1. Glycolic Acid

 Glycolic acid which is derived from sugar is one of the most common acids used in skincare.
 Because it has the smallest molecule of all the acids, it has the ability to penetrate the deepest, making it one of the most effective acids available.
 It regenerates collagen, thickens the skin, and evens out the skin tone.

 But be careful with the percentage you use.
 Because it gets into the deep layers of your skin it also has a higher chance of producing irritation.

 2. Mandelic Acid

 Mandelic acid is derived from bitter almonds.
-It’s great for sensitive skin and helps with acne, hyperpigmentation, and the effects of ageing.
+It's great for sensitive skin and helps with acne, hyperpigmentation, and the effects of aging.
 Because it is gentler compared to other acids it penetrates the skin at a slower rate.
 This makes it less irritating on the skin.
 Mandelic acid also improves skin appearance because it promotes collagen production.

 Results from using mandelic acid vary from person to person, but some people may notice a difference in their complexion and appearance even after a couple of weeks.

 We recommend Pure Fiji's Glycolic Overnight Renewal Peel with Mandelic + Niacinamide.
 Renew and resurface your skin overnight with this powerful blend of glycolic and mandelic acid enhanced with niacinamide and extracts of fresh garden sprouts.
 Fine lines, wrinkles, pigmentation, acne scars and enlarged pores will be dramatically diminished.
 Awake to rejuvenated, luminous skin.